How to Succeed as a Harvard Premed

 Many premeds that attend Harvard for undergrad do so with the intention of applying to Harvard Medical School and may wonder if it’s easier to gain acceptance having completed the rigorous coursework of a Harvard bachelor’s degree.

 There’s no definitive answer for this.
-However, with the average MCAT score and GPA for the class of 2027 sitting at 520.59 and 3.9, you can rest assured that acceptance will not come easy.
-Across the board, Harvard Medical School is very selective with just 2.34% of applicants matriculating into the class of 2027.
+However, with the average MCAT score and GPA for the class of 2028 sitting at 520.42 and 3.9, you can rest assured that acceptance will not come easy.
+Across the board, Harvard Medical School is very selective with just 2.4% of applicants matriculating into the class of 2028.

 Final Thoughts

-Acceptance into an elite ivy league school is a stunning achievement, but simply completing an undergraduate degree stamped with the Harvard name is not an easy pass into medical school.
+Acceptance into an elite Ivy League school is a stunning achievement, but simply completing an undergraduate degree stamped with the Harvard name is not an easy pass into medical school.
 You’ll still need to find time to work in extracurriculars, shadowing, and volunteering to make a solid case to adcoms of your suitability for and interest in the medical profession.
 Add to this the pressure of maintaining high grades in a challenging academic environment, and you’ll have a lot to overcome.

-Nevertheless, with proper planning and forethought, all of these concerns can be managed while building connections and confidence that will follow you from ivy league undergrad to practicing physician.
+Nevertheless, with proper planning and forethought, all of these concerns can be managed while building connections and confidence that will follow you from Ivy League undergrad to practicing physician.

 Dr Shirag Shemmassian headshot